bonomani/devmon/docs/TEMPLATES.md

 ## The exceptions file
-The exceptions file is contains rules which are only applied against repeater type data aliases.
+The exceptions file contains rules that are only applied to repeater OIDs

-An example of a exceptions file is as follows:
+Example
 ```
 ifName : alarm  : Gi.+
 ifName : ignore : Nu.+|Vl.+
 ```

-You can see that each entry is on its on line, with three fields separated by colons.
-The first field is the primary data alias that the exception should be applied against.
-The second field is the exception type, and the third field is the regular expression that the primary alias is matched against.
-Exception regular expressions (unlike non-numeric thresholds) ARE anchored, and thus need to match the primary oid EXACTLY.
+Three fields:
+- The first field: The primary OID against which the exception is applied.
+- The second field: The exception type
+- The third field: The regular expression used to match the primary OID.
+Unlike non-numeric thresholds, exception regular expressions are anchored and must match exactly.

-Exceptions are only applied against the first (primary) alias in a repeater table (which is described below).
-There are four types of exceptions types that you can use, they are:
+Exceptions are only applied against the primary OID of tables that are the msg file

-- ignore

-The 'ignore' exception type causes Devmon to not display rows in a repeater table which have a primary oid that matches the exception regexp.

-- only

-The 'only' exception type causes Devmon to only display rows in a repeater table which have a primary oid that matches the exception regexp.

-- alarm
+There are four types of exceptions types, applied in the following order
+- `ignore`: Do not display rows that match the regexp
+- `only`: Only display rows that match the regexp

-The 'alarm' exception causes Devmon to only generate alarms for rows in a repeater table that have a primary oid that matches the exception regexp.
+- `alarm`: Only generate alarms for rows that match the regexp

-- noalarm

-The 'noalarm' exception causes Devmon to not generate alarms for rows in a repeater table that have a primary oid that matches the exception regexp.
+- `noalarm`: Do not generate alarms for rows that match the regexp

-The exceptions are applied in the order above, and one primary alias can match multiple exceptions.
-So if you have a primary alias that matches both an 'ignore' and an 'alarm' exception, no alarm will be generated (in fact, the row won't even be displayed in the repeater table).

-The example file listed above, from a cisco 2950 if_stat test, tells Devmon to only alarm on repeater table rows which have a primary oid (in this case, ifName) that starts with 'Gi' and has any number of characters after that (which will match any Gigabit interfaces on the switch).
-Also, it tells Devmon not to display any rows with a primary alias that has a value that behind with Nu (a Null interface) or Vl (A VLAN interface).
+The example file listed above, from a cisco 2950 if_stat test, tells Devmon
+to:
+- Trigger alarms only for repeater table rows starting with 'Gi' (Gigabit interfaces)
+- Exclude rows starting with 'Nu' (Null interfaces) or 'Vl' (VLAN interfaces).

 ## The messages file